-"The day

-Somebody

-McSomebody put

-a gun to my breast

-and called me a

-cat and threatened

-to shoot me was

-the same day the

-milkman died" (1).
+"The day Somebody McSomebody put a gun to my breast and called me a cat and threatened to shoot me was the same day the milkman died" (1).

-- Note: Middle Sister narrates the novel from the first-person point of view.
-This first sentence describes the end of the novel, in which Milkman is killed by a state hit squad. - Somebody McSomebody: A younger man who, like Milkman, aggressively pursues Middle Sister during the book. - When you shave the sentence down to the bare subject and predicate, it turns into "the day was the day."
-This form shows how nothing has changed structurally even though Milkman died.
-Furthermore, as "the day" is both the subject and object of the sentence, making it seem as if the action is done by the environment rather than the people in the environment. - This grammar form shows how personal life is constantly subjugated under such a conflicted environment. - Two independent clauses linked by a conjunction. - First clause written in passive voice, so the focus of sentence is the object of the action, i.e., "He"; thus, state hit squads seems less like an active doer and more of a passive environment. - Second clause, however, is the first in which a character occupies the subject with an active voice, i.e., the "I." - The split structure of the sentence makes a comment on the society's gender hierarchy: Milkman, though he comes first, is the object of the sentence and thus given less agency than Middle Sister. - This is further emphasized by her statement that she "did not care about the shooting of this man."
+- by a state hit squad. - pursues Middle Sister during the book. - such a conflicted environment. - Two independent clauses linked by a conjunction. - First clause written in passive voice, so the focus of sentence is the object of the action, i.e., "He"; thus, state hit squads seems less like an active doer and more of a passive environment. - Second clause, however, is the first in which a character occupies the subject with an active voice, i.e., the "I." - The split structure of the sentence makes a comment on the society's gender hierarchy: Milkman, though he comes first, is the object of the sentence and thus given less agency than Middle Sister. - This is further emphasized by her statement that she "did not care about the shooting of this man."
 She is trying to maintain independence in the world that she lives in while the world is doing everything to strip that from her.